 But what exactly are these courses and are they truly worth it?
 Here at PassMeFast, we look into the pros and cons of intensive driving lessons so that you can make an informed decision about whether they're the right fit for you.

 Back in the day, driving lessons would typically consist of 1- or 2-hour lessons, once a week.
-So, with the DVSA recommending at least 40 hours to get test-ready, learning the old school way could take over a year...
+So, with the DVSA recommending at least 40 hours to get test-ready, learning the old-school way could take over a year.

-On the flip-side, intensive courses are designed to teach you everything you need to pass your driving test in the shortest possible time.
+However, intensive courses are designed to teach you everything you need to pass your driving test in the shortest possible time.
 These courses are usually spread over a week or two, with lessons on most (if not all) days.

 One thing to bear in mind is that it’s best to pass your theory test before starting your lessons.
 This helps to prevent any delays if you need to re-sit the theory.
-Plus it’s much more efficient to concentrate on just the practical side of things during your course.
+Plus, it’s much more efficient to concentrate on just the practical side of things during your course.

 PassMeFast are intensive course specialists, but we reinvented the intensive to make learning to drive better for you.

+We book your driving test before your lessons start.
 By booking your test first, we can find your perfect instructor with plenty of availability in the run-up to your test.
-This way your lessons are as close as possible to the test day, keeping everything fresh in your brainbox and giving you the best chance of smashing your test.
+This way your lessons are as close as possible to the test day, keeping everything fresh in your head and giving you the best chance of passing your test.